edwardoughton/pobis/README.md

 ## Example analytical approach

+As `pobis` functions in a spatially disaggregated way, it is possible to convert detailed local modeling into continent-wide assessment of universal broadband.

 <p align="center">
   <img src="/figures/approach.png" />
 </p>

-As `pobis` functions in a spatially disaggregated way, it is possible to convert detailed local modeling into continent-wide assessment of universal broadband.
-In the table below, the necessary investment per decile is reported for the whole of Africa, based on the private cost, net government cost, and the total financial cost.

 ## Assessment of universal mobile broadband across Africa